About Us

 Ticket Bundles can be purchased through Ticketmaster, as linked above.
 Upon purchase, you will receive a promotional code which will allow you to exchange your pass for session tickets.
 Sessions are subject to availability, so we advise you to redeem your Ticket Bundles early.

-Ticket Bundles can only be used for General Events, and are not applicable for Masterclasses or Special Events.
+Ticket Bundles can only be used for General Events, and are not applicable for Masterclasses, Catered Events or Feature Events.

 If you have further questions or queries about Ticket Bundles, please contact Ticketmaster.